 When you think of bars on Hollywood Blvd., your mind tends to conjure up images of soul-crushing tourist spots.
 Know Where Bar is not one of those.
 Located several blocks down from all the Walk Of Fame chaos, this true neighborhood spot has bartenders who will actually talk to you - or leave you the f*ck alone if that’s the energy you’re giving off.
 The cocktails are all good, the snacks menu is better than it needs to be, and it’s all tiki drinks on Tuesdays.

 Plain and simple, The Daily Pint is one of the best places to drink beer in LA.
-The seminal British dive on Pico has 33 rotating taps, 3 on cask, and over 100 different bottles, plus a gigantic whiskey selection as well.
+The seminal British dive on Pico has 33 rotating taps, three on cask, and over 100 different bottles, plus a gigantic whiskey selection as well.
 This is a true drinker’s bar and also a great spot to catch a local pirate drinking a double-barrel ale alone at 3pm.
 There’s also billiards, foosball, and shuffleboard if camaraderie strikes.

 Tony’s is absolutely a sports bar, but one full of good food, fantastic beer, and friendly people who will make you feel better after your team chokes yet again.
-Their massive beer list rotates daily and features California breweries, and their menu has plenty of options for vegan sports fans.
+Their massive beer list rotates often and features California breweries, and their menu has plenty of options for vegan sports fans.
 Stay long enough and you’ll probably end up playing board games at the bar with someone who takes Scrabble way more seriously than you.

 Santa Monica has no shortage of tacky British pubs and corporate sports bars, but a place commemorating the life of Charles Bukowski, the LA poet and world-class drinker?
 Not so much.
 And that’s exactly why Barkowski is so special.
-The dimly-lit dive on Pico has a casual neighborhood feel, an excellent beer list, billiards, and plenty of Bukowski writings hanging on the walls for you and the other person drinking alone at the bar to argue about.
+The dimly lit dive on Pico has a casual neighborhood feel, an excellent beer list, billiards, and plenty of Bukowski writings hanging on the walls for you and the other person drinking alone at the bar to argue about.

 It’s that point in the week when all human interaction makes you irritable, and the only solution is cold beer and hot chicken.
 Head to Crawfords.
 The Historic Filipinotown dive is the kind of place where you can sit at the bar or in a big red booth, stare off into the distance, and not say a single thing to anyone.
 Their beer list isn’t the biggest in town, but they always have a good selection of local brewers, and the hot chicken they serve at the bar is one of our favorites in LA.
-Also, if you need to blow off extra steam, there’s a Big Buck Hunter in the corner.

 You just got home from work and opened up your inbox to an email from your boss with the subject line, “Can You Get This Done By Tomorrow Morning?”
 Sure Diane, but first you’re getting a drink at The Garage.
 This former auto shop in Palms has a large beer list, solid bar snacks, and TVs in every direction for when you just need to stare blankly at sports for 45 minutes.
 When you’re at The Garage, all emails can wait.